TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/lisp/index.md

 (cond
   ((null num) (write-line "Usage: please input a non-negative integer")) (t (print-bool (primep num))))

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Lisp](https://sampleprograms.io/languages/lisp) was written by:
+Prime Number in [Lisp](https://sampleprograms.io/languages/lisp) was written by:

 - Parker Johansen
 - Renato

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2020 06:48:59.
-The solution was first committed on Oct 01 2020 10:54:37.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution